Universal Complexity Bounds Based on Value Iteration for Stochastic Mean Payoff Games and Entropy Games: Application to Stochastic Mean-Payoff Games

 \begin{remark} Since a single call to the oracle approximating $\shapley$ can be done in $O(E)$ arithmetic operations, by combining \cref{finding_top_class_complexity0} with \cref{cor-perturb} we see that the set of states with maximal value, and a pair of optimal strategies within this set can be found in $O(n^4E\Payoff \comd^{3\min\{\rstates, \nstates - 1\}})$ complexity.
 This should be compared with the algorithm \textsc{BWR-FindTop} from \cite{boros_gurvich_makino} which achieves the same aim using a pumping algorithm instead of value iteration.
-If we combine the estimate from~\cite{skomra_bounds} with the complexity bound presented in~\cite{boros_gurvich_makino} for the pumping algorithm, then we get that \textsc{BWR-FindTop} has $O(V^6 EW\rstates 2^{\rstates}\comd^{4\rstates} + V^3E\Payoff \log \Payoff)$ complexity, where $V$ is the number of vertices of the graph.
+If we combine the estimate from~\cite{skomra_bounds} with the complexity bound presented in~\cite{boros_gurvich_makino} for the pumping algorithm, then we get that \textsc{BWR-FindTop} has $O(V^6 EW\rstates 2^{\rstates}\comd^{4\rstates} + V^3E\Payoff \log \Payoff)$ complexity, where $V$ is the number of vertices of the graph of the game.
 In particular, our result gives a better complexity bound.
 Furthermore, the authors of \cite{boros_gurvich_makino} show that, given an oracle access to \textsc{BWR-FindTop} and to another oracle that solves deterministic mean-payoff games, one can completely solve stochastic mean-payoff games with pseudopolynomial number of calls to these oracles, provided that $\rstates$ is fixed.
-Hence, we can speed-up this algorithm by replacing the oracle \textsc{BWR-FindTop} with our algorithms. \end{remark}
+Hence, we can speed-up this algorithm by replacing the oracle \textsc{BWR-FindTop} with our algorithms. \end{remark} \todo{SG: new remark added} \begin{remark} \Cref{pr:approx_constant_value} leads to a complexity bound for the more general class of {\em concurrent} stochastic mean-payoff games, originally considered by Gillette~\cite{gillette}, see~\cite{RS01,Ney03,sorin_repeated_games} for more information.
+In these games, the two players play simultaneously using randomized strategies.
+This leads to a dynamic programming operator $\shapley:\R^n\to\R^n$ of the form